 I know that some people are kinda negative on the use of default RPG Maker stuff.
 In fact, I was doing those Steam Winter Sale explore queues to satisfy my craving of trading cards and I saw a whole bunch of RPG Maker games on the platform that wholeheartedly uses the default art and I thought, “yeah, this kinda sucks actually.”
 The thing is, a lot of them weren’t doing a good job at it.
 Like honestly, my problem with the use of default RPG Maker stuff isn’t the fact that it’s being used, it’s the fact that most who do use them don’t use them well.
 Helen’s Mysterious Castle, for the most part, uses these assets well and it helps that it’s mixed in with its own stuff.
 Personally, the game’s aesthetic is boring to me, but I’ll still say that it’s done alright.
 Music feels like generic SNES RPG music, but it’s not bad at all.

 However, my boredom with the aesthetics as well as the story not really winning me over left me feeling “ehh” about Helen’s Mysterious Castle.
 Even if I did dig the game’s style, the story had issues and lost opportunities, especially the ending.
-To talk about it, I’ve set up a separate page that I’m linking here for the sake of those willing to deal with spoilers.
-To those that aren’t, I’ll just say that I found the endgame really unsatisfying.
-Even if I was positive on everything else, the lack of a pay-off was a big sour note for me.
+It’s a short game, so I won’t dig into the ending here, but I thought it was really unsatisfying.
+One of the main issues is that the final villain is just some guy that pops up in the final stretch instead of any of the bad guys you already know.
+It’s got Naruto Kaguya energy, to me.

 Helen’s Mysterious Castle is normally $1.99 and my playthrough lasted about 6 hours, which I think is a fair value, if you’re interested.
 At best… Helen’s Mysterious Castle is just okay.
 The battle system is neat, but there wasn’t much else that wowed me.
 It’s not a must buy, but if you’re itching for a short RPG and aren’t willing to bother looking through the copious freeware RPG Maker games out there, this is a thing.
 If you’re the type of person that wants a satisfying conclusion to their games though, I don’t think you should bother.